This article on Pulau Ubin was last updated in August 2020.

 Just $3 and 10 minutes takes you to a land of kampongs and beautiful nature – a picture of what Singapore was like before it became a city state.
-Accessible, cheap and peaceful, Pulau Ubin is a favourite among many Singaporeans.
+Accessible, affordable, fun and peaceful, spending a day in Pulau Ubin is one of our favourite things to do in Singapore.

 History of Pulau Ubin